geek-cookbook/geek-cookbook/docs/recipes/pixelfed.md

 docker stack deploy pixelfed -c /var/data/config/pixelfed/pixelfed.yml
 ```

 Now hit the URL you defined in your config, and you should see your beautiful new pixelfed instance!
-Login with the credentials you just setup, and have fun tweaking and snapping away! [^1]
+Login with the credentials you just setup, and have fun tweaking and snapping some selfies! [^1]

-Once you're done, "toot" me by mentioning [funkypenguin@so.fnky.nz](https://so.fnky.nz/@funkypenguin) in a toot! :wave:

-!!! tip
-    If your instance feels lonely, try using some [relays](https://github.com/brodi1/activitypub-relays) to bring in the federated firehose!

 ## Summary